omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/Practical Solution/13 Wireshark Lab sol.md

 ### Part 4: Exercises (10 minutes)

 1. **Exercise 1: Capture and Filter HTTP Traffic**
    - TODO: Start a capture on your network interface.
+DONE.
    - TODO: Open a web browser and visit a website.
+DONE.
    - TODO: Stop the capture and apply a filter to display only HTTP traffic.
+DONE.
    - TODO: Save the filtered packets to a file.
+DONE.

 2. **Exercise 2: Analyze DNS Queries**
    - TODO: Start a capture on your network interface.
+DONE.
    - TODO: Perform a DNS query by visiting a website or using the `nslookup` command.
+DONE.
    - TODO: Stop the capture and apply a filter to display only DNS traffic.
+DONE.
-   - TODO: Identify the DNS query and response packets
+   - TODO: Identify the DNS query and response packets DONE.

 3. **Exercise 3: Inspect a TCP Connection**
    - TODO: Start a capture on your network interface.
+DONE.
    - TODO: Establish a TCP connection by visiting a website or using a network application.
+DONE.
    - TODO: Stop the capture and apply a filter to display only TCP traffic.
+DONE.
    - TODO: Inspect the TCP handshake process (SYN, SYN-ACK, ACK) for the connection.
+DONE.

 ## Summary